openpotato/openholidaysapi.data/README.md

 + Estonia (public holidays and school holidays from 2020)
 + France (public holidays and school holidays from 2020)
 + Germany (public holidays and school holidays from 2020)
++ Hungary (public holidays and school holidays from 2020)
 + Latvia (public holidays and school holidays from 2020)
 + Liechtenstein (public holidays and school holidays from 2020)
 + Lithuania (public holidays and school holidays from 2020)